chendry/LSY201/README.md

     camera_serial.begin(38400);

     /* with the correct baud on the serial object, wait for the camera to
-     * output "Init end\r\n" */
+     * output "Init end\r\n" thus signaling it is safe to resume operations. */ camera.waitForInitEnd();
-    camera.waitForInitEnd();

-### Setting the Image Size
+### Configuring the Image Size

-Call `setImageSize` with one of the following values to set the image size used for the next picture taken:
+Call `setImageSize` with one of the following values to change the image size used to encode pictures:

 * `LS101::Small` (160x120)
 * `LS101::Medium` (320x240)
 * `LS101::Large` (640x480)

-You must reset the camera for the image size change to take effect.
+You must reset the camera for the image size change to take effect:

+    camera.setImageSize(LS101::Small);
+    camera.reset();

 ### Setting the Compression Ratio

-Call `setCompressionRatio` with any value between between 0 (low compression, high quality) and 0xFF (high compression, low quality.)
+Call `setCompressionRatio` with a value between between 0 (low compression, high quality) and 0xFF (high compression, low quality.)

+Note that resetting the camera returns the compression ratio to it's default value, so if you need to change both the image size and compression ratio, you must change the compression ratio after the reset:

+    camera.setImageSize(LS101::Large);
+    camera.reset();
+    camera.setCompressionRatio(0x20);

 ### Reading the JPEG File Size

-`readJpegFileSize` returns size, in bytes, of the most recently taken picture.
+`readJpegFileSize` returns size, in bytes, of the most recently taken picture:

+    camera.takePicture();
+    uint16_t size = camera.readJpegFileSize();

 ### Power Saving Mode